redhat-imaging/imagefactory/Documentation/QMF.markdown

 ## Introduction ##

 The script imagefactory.py can be used to start a daemon running a QMF agent.
-Using the 'broker' option, the host that qpidd is running on can be set.
+Using the 'qpidd' option, the host that qpidd is running on can be set.
 Currently this defaults to the default qpidd port on localhost.
 Future versions will accept an amqp:// URL to fully configure the agent session.

 	Example usage:

-		./imgfac.py --verbose --qmf --broker localhost
+		./imgfac.py --verbose --qmf --qpidd localhost

-Once the agent has opened a session with the broker, QMF consoles can send messages to the agent start image builds, get status on builds, etc.
+Once the agent has opened a session, QMF consoles can send messages to the agent start image builds, get status on builds, etc.

 ---

 ## Image Factory Agent ##

-Once a console connects to the same broker as the Image Factory, the agent can be found given the vendor ("redhat.com") and product ("imagefactory") portions of the agent name.
+Once a console connects to the same QMF bus as the Image Factory, the agent can be found given the vendor ("redhat.com") and product ("imagefactory") portions of the agent name.

 	Example 1 - Getting an agent list in python